Team Building Activities

-The candle is the most essential electrically non-conductive material.
+A candle typically uses an ignitable wick, wax, and some kind of mould.
 It is used at homes, restaurants, and various other places to create a soothing atmosphere.
 The candle-making craft is an ancient art that has been perfected through time.
-Learn this craft in an Advanced Soy Candle Making Workshop and make your own candles or as a decorative item for your home.
+Learn this craft at EPIC Workshops’ Basic Or Advanced Soy Candle Making Workshop and make your own candles as a decorative piece or a special gift for any occasion.

 If you are looking to develop an interesting, creative, and stimulating skill, then take up this craft!
-This workshop will teach you the basics of candle making in an environment with fun.
+This workshop will teach you the basics of candle making and how to use soy wax.
 It is a combination of hands-on practice and theory that will help you in creating your own special kind of candles.
-You can choose from different varieties of wicks, colors, and fragrances that will help you in making your own customized candles.
+You can choose from different varieties of colours, and fragrances that will help you in making your own customized candles.

 2. Airplant Terrarium

 Airplant Terrarium is an amazing way to connect yourself with nature.
 No green fingers?
 Not to worry, the air plant requires minimal maintenance and does not require soil to grow!
 This would be a great team-building activity for your team if you’re looking for something relaxing and unique, with no mess involved.

 3. Archery Tag

 Archery Tag is a fun game that can be played indoors and outdoors.
 In the game, players stand back to back while trying to shoot their opponents with foam arrows.
 Once you’re hit, you must freeze and wait for the next round.
 The last person standing wins!
 Archery Tag is an engaging and exciting activity that will promote teamwork while having some fun at the same time.

 This game is meant to test a team’s ability to work together to achieve a common goal.
 So if you’re looking for something sporty, try our Archery Tag Workshops today!